wp-plugins/count-all/readme.txt

 Stable tag: 0.2

 Very simple, highly customizable counter widget for showing difference in days from a specified date and time.
-Allows HTML in title and body.
-Can count up and down.
-Supports multiple instances.

 == Description ==